janusboandersen/slidesright/README.md

 ![Quickly equalize shapes](./img/SmartEqualize.png)

-This project from 2013-2014 is not currently open source.
+This project is not currently open source.

-Let me know if there's interest in having an update for 2020+ :dizzy:
+Let me know if there's interest in having an open-source update for 2021+ :dizzy:

-...or maybe for having it open sourced? - would you like to contribute to Slidesright? :star_struck:
+...or maybe you would like to help make it open-source? - would you like to contribute to Slidesright? :star_struck: